JohnnyFee/johnnyfee.github.io/source/_drafts/2014-09-11-android-hybrid-tutorial.md

     -webkit-opacity: 0.5;

-RGBA stands for _Red, Green, Blue, and Alpha_</span>.
+RGBA stands for _Red, Green, Blue, and Alpha_.
 CSS3 introduced the RGBA support to set the alpha transparency, which sets the opacity via the alpha channel and controls how much of what is behind the color shows through.

     background: rgba(255, 0, 0, 0.5);